Conformal prediction beyond exchangeability

-mapping a data set containing any number of ``tagged'' data points $(X_i,Y_i,t_i)\in \Xcal\times \R\times \Tcal$, to a fitted regression function $\muh$.
-The tag $t_i$ associated with data point $(X_i,Y_i)$ can play a variety of different roles, depending on the application: \begin{itemize} \item $t_i$ can provide the weight for data point $i$ in a weighted regression; \item $t_i$ can indicate the time or spatial location at which data point $i$ is sampled; \item $t_i$ can simply indicate the order of the data points (i.e., setting $t_i=i$ for each $i$), so that $\alg$ is ``aware'' that data point $(X_i,Y_i)$ is the $i$-th data point. \end{itemize} In particular, the algorithm $\alg$ is no longer required to treat the $(X_i,Y_i)$ pairs symmetrically, since if we swap $(X_i,Y_i)$ with $(X_j,Y_j)$ (and thus, the algorithm receives tagged data points $(X_j,Y_j,t_i)$ and $(X_i,Y_i,t_j)$), the fitted model may indeed change.\footnote{For many common examples, the algorithm $\alg$ will instead be symmetric as a function of the {\em tagged} data points $(X_i,Y_i,t_i)$, but we do not require this assumption in this work.} As for the weights $w_i$, we require the tags $t_1,\dots,t_{n+1}$ to be fixed (see Section~\ref{sec:extensions} for further discussion of this).
+mapping a data sequence containing any number of ``tagged'' data points $(X_i,Y_i,t_i)\in \Xcal\times \R\times \Tcal$, to a fitted regression function $\muh$.
+The tag $t_i$ associated with data point $(X_i,Y_i)$ can play a variety of different roles, depending on the application: \begin{itemize} \item $t_i$ can provide the weight for data point $i$ in a weighted regression; \item $t_i$ can indicate the time or spatial location at which data point $i$ is sampled; \item $t_i$ can simply indicate the order of the data points (i.e., setting $t_i=i$ for each $i$), so that $\alg$ is ``aware'' that data point $(X_i,Y_i)$ is the $i$th data point, and is thus able to use the ordering of the data points when fitting the model. \end{itemize} In particular, the algorithm $\alg$ is no longer required to treat the input data points $(X_i,Y_i)$ symmetrically, because if we swap $(X_i,Y_i)$ with $(X_j,Y_j)$ (and the algorithm receives tagged data points $(X_j,Y_j,t_i)$ and $(X_i,Y_i,t_j)$), the fitted model may indeed change.\footnote{For many common examples, the algorithm $\alg$ will instead be symmetric as a function of the \emph{tagged} data points $(X_i,Y_i,t_i)$, but we do not require this assumption in this work.} As for the weights $w_i$, we require the tags $t_1,\dots,t_{n+1}$ to be fixed.

-With the added flexibility of a non-symmetric regression algorithm, we will need a key modification to the methods defined earlier in Section~\ref{sec:methods_w_only} to maintain predictive coverage.
+With the added flexibility of a nonsymmetric regression algorithm, we will need a key modification to the methods defined earlier in Section~\ref{sec:methods_w_only} to maintain predictive coverage.
 Our modification requires that, before applying the model fitting algorithm $\alg$, we first randomly swap the tags of two of the data points in the ordering.
-First, draw a random index $K\in[n+1]$ from the multinomial distribution that takes the value $i$ with probability $\tilde w_i$:
+First, draw a random index $K\in[n+1]$ from the multinomial distribution that takes the value $i$ with probability \smash{$\tilde{w}_i$} (defined in~\eqref{eqn:normalized_weights}):

-where the normalized weights $\tilde{w}_i$ are defined as in~\eqref{eqn:normalized_weights}.
 Note that $K$ is drawn independently from the data.
-We will apply our conformal methods to the data set $Z^K$ in place of $Z$.
+We will apply our algorithm to the data $Z^K$ (defined in~\eqref{eqn:z-swap-indices}) in place of $Z$.
 In particular, the tagged data points are now $(X_{n+1},Y_{n+1},t_K)$ and $(X_K,Y_K,t_{n+1})$, i.e., these two data points have swapped tags.
-For each of the three non-exchangeable predictive inference methods, this modification is carried out as follows:
+This modification is carried out as follows.